MoiMoiGirls/Project_Plan/Project_Plan.md

 <h1>1.Introduction of Hoodie</h1>
     Hoodie is framework for frontend web applications that abstracts away the backend.
-    Simply, Hoodie is a noBackend technology!
+    Simply, Hoodie is a noBackend technology!<br>

-    Hoodie gives your frontend code superpowers or Dreamcode, by allowing users to do things that only a backend can do.
+    Hoodie gives your frontend code superpowers or Dreamcode, by allowing users to do things that only a backend can do.<br>
     Hoodie’s vision and future goal is to be accessible for designers and people with few coding skills because Hoodie think this matters.
     Hoodie is written entirely in JavaScript.